CMU-17-214/f2023/assignments/hw3.md

 ## Submitting your work

 For milestone 3a, submit your work in two locations: (1) Submit a link to your final commit to Canvas.
 All design documents should be located in the root directory of your repository.
-(2) Upload all 6 design documents in a single zip file (not including any code or other files) to Canvas for peer review.
+(2) Upload all 6 design documents in a single zip file (not including any code or other files) to Canvas for peer review. **Make sure your submissions for 3a do not include your AndrewID or your name.
+These submissions will be assigned to your classmates for peer review.**

 For milestone 3b, you will perform code review directly on Canvas.